alexallmont/rust-doodle/README.md

 ### Setup and debugging

 Create a venv, add required libs and set up developer enviroment by running `./setup.sh`.
-This uses regular pip for tooling after I hit some linkage issues running `uv` and `pipx` for tooling, so I'm playing it safe but your mileage may vary.
+This uses regular `pip` rather than `uv` or `pipx` for tooling after I hit some issues, so I'm playing it safe but your mileage may vary.

-The setup script runs the package setup below, and also patches `.cargo/config.toml` and `.vscode/settings.json` to make the integrated editor debugging experience nicer (see notes below).
+The setup script sets up pip and maturin as below, and also creates `.cargo/config.toml` and `.vscode/settings.json` to make the integrated editor debugging experience nicer (see notes below).